segorucu/resume-job-match/README.md

 Welcome to the Resume Job Match App!
 This application helps you find the best job opportunities by intelligently matching your resume with relevant job postings.

-Access the App Here: https://resume-job-match.onrender.com/ It takes two minutes to cold-start the app :(
+Access the App Here: https://resume-job-match.onrender.com/

+Note: The app may take up to 2 minutes to load initially due to cold-start delays on Render's free hosting tier.
+Thanks for your patience!

 -----------------------------------